 Planning isn’t over once the product is launched either.
-Post-launch planning is about continued developments and improvements (e.g. utilize user behavior and feedback to prioritize next steps on the roadmap).
+Post-launch planning is about continued maintenance, developments, and improvements (e.g. utilize user behavior and feedback to prioritize next steps on the roadmap).

 Failing to continue planning is a leading reason for product development failure.